-O. You could invoke the aid of the Military and nothing more.
-As a District Magistrate of 20 years experience, under what authority you allowed the Military to do all those things?
+Q. You could invoke the aid of the Military and nothing more.
+As a District Magistrate of 20 years experience, under what authority you allowed the Military to do all those things? and sugar

-A., What things, other than maintenance of order and peace?

-Q. Many things, issuing of proclamations, doing hundreds of other things?
+What things, other than maintenance of order and peace ?
+A. Q. Many things, issuing of proclamations, doing hundreds of other things ?